xI-Mx-Ix/Velthoric-Docs/docs/04-creating-a-custom-rigid-body.md

 ## Introduction

-XBullet allows you to define completely new types of physics objects.
+Vortex Physics allows you to define completely new types of physics objects.
 This guide will walk you through the process of creating a custom rigid body, from its physical properties to its in-game appearance.
 We will use a simple **Box** object as our example.

 Creating a new rigid body involves four main components:
 1.  **Properties:** Defines the physical characteristics (mass, friction, etc.).
 2.  **Object Class:** The main logic, defining the collision shape and custom data.
 3.  **Renderer:** A client-side class to draw the object in the world.
-4.  **Registration:** Telling XBullet about your new object type.
+4.  **Registration:** Telling Vortex Physics about your new object type.

 ## 1. Defining Physics Properties